Church of the Redeemer, Jerusalem

-The Lutheran Church of the Redeemer (כנסיית הגואל; الكنيسة اللوثرية في القدس; Erlöserkirche) is a Lutheran church in Jerusalem.
-It is a property of the Evangelical Jerusalem Foundation, one of the three foundations of the Evangelical Church in Germany (EKD) in the Holy Land.
+The Lutheran Church of the Redeemer (כנסיית הגואל; الكنيسة اللوثرية في القدس; Erlöserkirche) is an Lutheran-Protestant church in the Old City of Jerusalem.
+It is the property of the Protestant Jerusalem Foundation, one of the three foundations of the Protestant Church in Germany (EKD) in the Holy Land.
 Built between 1893 and 1898 by the architect Paul Ferdinand Groth following the designs of Friedrich Adler, the Church of the Redeemer currently houses Lutheran congregations that worship in Arabic, German, Danish, and English.
 The Church, together with the adjoining provost building, is the seat of the Provost of the German Protestant Ministries in the Holy Land ("Evangelisch in Jerusalem").
-It also serves as the headquarters of the Bishop of the Evangelical Lutheran Church in Jordan and the Holy Land, since this Arabic-speaking (Palestinian) church became independent from the German provost in 1979.
-The Church of the Redeemer is the second Protestant church in Jerusalem (the first being the Anglican Christ Church near Jaffa Gate).
+It also serves as the headquarters of the Bishop of the Evangelical Lutheran Church in Jordan and the Holy Land since this Arabic-speaking (Palestinian) church became independent from the German provost in 1979.

 Built on land given to King William I of Prussia (after 1870 Kaiser Wilhelm I) on the occasion of the latter's participation at the inauguration of the Suez Canal in 1869 by Sultan Abdülhamid of the Ottoman Empire, the church was constructed from 1892 to 1898.
 The location had been the site of the old church of St. Mary Minor.
-In 1898, Kaiser Wilhelm II made a trip to Jerusalem to personally dedicate the new church.
-For the dedication of the church, the Kaiser entered the city on horse back through two specially made ceremonial arches, one a gift of the Ottoman Empire.
+In 1898 Kaiser Wilhelm II made a trip to Jerusalem to personally dedicate the new church.
+For the dedication of the church the Kaiser entered the city on horseback through two specially made ceremonial arches, one a gift of the Ottoman Empire.
 The church was dedicated on Reformation Day, 1898.
-At the dedication, Wilhelm said:
+At the dedication Wilhelm said:

 From Jerusalem came the light in splendor from which the German nation became great and glorious; and what the Germanic peoples have become, they became under the banner of the cross, the emblem of self-sacrificing charity.

-Redeemer Church was closed for services from the end of May 1940 until 1950, when first the Palestinian Lutheran congregation resumed services, and later the Evangelical congregation of German language followed.
+The Redeemer Church was closed for services from the end of May 1940 until 1950, when the Palestinian Lutheran congregation resumed services, and later the Protestant congregation of German language followed.

-In the garden next to the church is a memorial marking the location of the crusader headquarters of the Order of the Knights of St. John.
-Directly adjacent to the Lutheran Church of the Redeemer is the Church of the Holy Sepulchre that marks traditional site where Jesus was crucified.
+In the gardens of the Lutheran-Protestant Church of the Redeemer is a plaque marking the location of the first hospital of the crusader Order of the Knights of St. John, and the church contains a chapel dedicated to Saint John the Baptist.
+(Note: The Lutheran branches of the Knights Hospitaller today include the Order of Saint John (Bailiwick of Brandenburg) and the Order of Saint John in Sweden.)
+Directly adjacent to the Lutheran Church of the Redeemer is the Church of the Holy Sepulchre that marks the traditional site where Jesus was crucified.

-The Church of the Redeemer around 1900.

-Emperor Wilhelm II, who was the Supreme Governor of the Evangelical Church of Prussia's older Provinces, and Empress Augusta Victoria after the inauguration of the Evangelical Church of the Redeemer in Jerusalem (Reformation Day, 31 October 1898).